ako-v/cra-tailwindcss-jit-craco/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run servebuild`
+After you built your app using `npm run build` you can serve the built app using `npm run servebuild`. if you don't need it, you can safely remove the file and also remove the `"servebuild": "node server.js"` script from package.json file.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**